github/GitHub-for-Startups-HQ/Partner Assets.md

 > Need support?
 Contact your partner lead or reach the startup team startups@github.com.

+> Interested in partnering?
+Learn more and [apply here](https://github.com/enterprise/startups#join-partners).

 ## Partner Assets
 <details><summary>
 🚀 Sharing our partnership